THE WORLD LEADER IN FIBER LASERS

 Yes, there are many other system builders who have successfully built turn-key systems using fiber lasers for a number of years.
 IPG now also offers complete laser systems and sub-systems.
 IPG can supply a list of integrators and OEMs that can provide a turn-key solution that match the customer requirement.Close

-IPG offers the longest warranty in the industry: the standard warranty for fiber lasers is for a full 3 years after purchase.
-IPG also offers extended warranties for up to 10 years.
+IPG offers the longest warranties in the industry: the typical warranty for standard fiber lasers is for a full 3 years after shipment.
+Some non-standard lasers and accessories may have different warranties.
+IPG also offers extended warranties.
 Contact your sales person for details.Close

 IPG has extensive application development facilities at 14 locations around the world.
 In addition, various institutes and universities in North America, Europe and Asia are available for advanced research in applications development with fiber laser technology.Close